AlibabaCloudDocs/mongodb/intl.en-US/User Guide/Data recovery/Recover physical backup data in a user-created MongoDB instance/Restore data of an ApsaraDB for MongoDB instance to a self-managed MongoDB database
         by using physical backup.md

     Parameter description:

-    -   <username\>: the account used to log on to the MongoDB database.
+    -   <username\>: the account used to log on to the self-managed MongoDB database.
 The default value is root.
-    -   <password\>: the password used to log on to the MongoDB database.
+    -   <password\>: the password used to log on to the self-managed MongoDB database.

+        **Note:** If the password contains special characters, you must enclose the password in single quotation marks \(' '\).
+Example: 'test123!@\#' Otherwise, you may fail to log on to the database.

     ![Example of a successful logon](../images/p207011.png "Example of a successful logon")

 6. Run the `show dbs` command in the mongo shell to query all the available databases on the MongoDB server.
 This way, you can check whether the recovery is successful.
-7. Run the `exit` command in the mongo shell to exit the mongo shell.
+7. Run the exit command in the mongo shell to `exit` the mongo shell.

-## Step 4: Start the MongoDB database in replica set mode
+## Step 4: Start the self-managed MongoDB database in replica set mode

 By default, the physical backup file of the ApsaraDB for MongoDB instance contains the replica set configuration.
 You must start MongoDB in standalone mode.
-Otherwise, the MongoDB database may be inaccessible.
+Otherwise, the self-managed MongoDB database may be inaccessible.

-If you want to start MongoDB in replica set mode, you must [restore data to the MongoDB database in standalone mode](#section_pwz_yxp_5fb) before you perform the following operations:
+If you want to start MongoDB in replica set mode, you must [restore data to the self-managed MongoDB database in standalone mode](#section_pwz_yxp_5fb) before you perform the following operations:

-1. On the command line, log on to the database as the root user by using the mongo shell.
+1. On the command line, log on to the database as the root user by using the mongo shell:

     ```
-    mongo --host 127.0.0.1 -u root -p <root account password> --authenticationDatabase admin
+    mongo --host 127.0.0.1 -u <username> -p <password> --authenticationDatabase admin
     ```

+    **Note:** If the password contains special characters, you must enclose the password in single quotation marks \(' '\).
+Example: 'test123!@\#' Otherwise, you may fail to log on to the database.

-2. After you log on to the database, run the commands in the following code block to perform the following operations:
+2. After you log on to the database, run the commands in the sample code to perform the following operations:

     1. Create a temporary user in the admin database and grant the temporary user the read and write permissions on the local database.
     2. Switch to the temporary user and delete the original replica set configuration of the local database.
     3. Switch back to the root user and delete the temporary user and the temporary permissions.

-        **Note:** Replace `<The password of the root account>` in the following code with the password of your root account.
+        **Note:** Replace `<Password of the root account>` in the following code with the password of your root account.

     ```
     use admin